 Checking for Cavities

 During your visit, the dental hygienist will take X-rays, or pictures, of your teeth.
 X-rays are like superhuman vision.
 They can show cavities hiding between your teeth and problems beneath your gums.
-A is a decayed, or rotted, part of a tooth.
+A cavity is a decayed, or rotted, part of a tooth.

 It does not hurt to get an X-ray and it takes only a few seconds.
 The dental hygienist will place a thick blanket over your chest (to protect your body from the high-energy waves) and put a piece of plastic (that holds the X-ray film) into your mouth.
 As you gently bite down on the plastic, you'll have to be very still for a few seconds while the dental hygienist snaps the picture.